Justia Lawyer Rating

 The client at first used the public defender, but the best plea bargain she could negotiate was one for three years in state prison and two points on our client’s license due to the hit and run.

 The client then hired Greg Hill & Associates.
-Greg then appeared in the Compton Courthouse and negotiated a deal, over many appearances, that had to hit and run dismissed.
+Greg then appeared in the Compton Courthouse and negotiated a deal, over many appearances, that had to the hit and run dismissed.
 The client pled to the 496d as a felony and was placed on three years of formal probation with a three-year joint suspended suspension, no jail, but he had to perform 300 hours of Cal-Trans and pay restitution to the gardeners ($6,500 for the property damage repairs and his loss of income) and $15,600 to the original owner of the Camaro.

 The client was greatly relieved to avoid any time in custody or points on his license, as he needed to work to support his family and having any more points on his license would have caused the DMV to suspend it, preventing him from continuing to work.